 Mains-fed TMVs need single check valves on both the hot and cold supplies — two single checks, not a double check.
 Prevents cross-contamination when pressures vary.

-The workbook's specific answer.
+The course material's specific answer.
 Long runs between TMV and tap create dead legs of warm water — ideal conditions for bacterial growth.
 "Under 12m" (B) and "within 130mm" (C) sound plausible but aren't the Water Regs answer; "over 12m" (A) is the wrong direction entirely.

 The upper storage limit.
 Above 65°C, calcium carbonate precipitates out in temporary hard water areas, forming limescale on heating elements and pipework.
 Below 60°C, Legionella survives.
 The 60–65°C window is the operating sweet spot.